A Simple Algorithm for Computing BOCP: Related Work

 In existing literature, there are many papers studying boolean operation of traditional polygons.
 For example, Sutherland-Hodgeman \cite{Sutherland:reentrant} proposed an elegant algorithm dealing with the case when the \textit{clip polygon} is convex.
 Liang et al. \cite{You-DongLiang:AnAnalysis} gave elaborate analysis on the case when the \textit{clip polygon} is rectangular.
-Andreev \cite{RDAndreev:Algorithm} and Greiner-Hormann \cite{GuntherGreiner:efficient} proposed general algorithms that can handle concave polygons with holes and self-intersections.
+Andreev \cite{RDAndreev:Algorithm} presented an algorithm dealing with the case when the \textit{subject polygon} is with holes and self-intersections.
+Vatti \cite{BalaRVatti:aGeneric} and Greiner-Hormann \cite{GuntherGreiner:efficient} proposed general algorithms that can handle concave polygons with holes and self-intersections for both the clip and the subject polygons.
 Later, Liu et al. \cite{YongKuiLiu:AnAlgorithm} further optimized Greiner-Hormann's algorithm.
 Rivero-Feito \cite{MRivero:Boo} achieved boolean operation of polygons based on the concept of \textit{simplicial chains}.
 Peng et al. \cite{YuPeng:aNew} also adopted {simplicial chains}, and improved Rivero-Feito's algorithm.
 Recently, Martinez et al. \cite{Francisco:aNew} proposed to subdivide the edges at the intersection.
 These works lay a solid foundation for the future research.
-Compared to these works, this paper focuses on boolean operation of circular-arc polygons, and thus is different form theirs.
+Compared to these works, this paper focuses on boolean operation of circular-arc polygons, and thus is different from theirs.